amigne/ZosTeroPs/README.md

 **Note**: Unknown or syntactically incorrect preprocessing elements are ignored and left as is (understand they are not substituted).

+## TODO
+* Mode from .env configuration to customized settings files (.env has many limitations that makes its use very impracticable)

 ## Releases
 * v0.0.5 (under development)
+  * Minor fix: Plaform relationship in Firmware is no more mandatory
+  * UI: Use AdminLTE UI
 * v0.0.4 (March 6th, 2021)
   * Getting rid of table for forms
   * Configuration parameter table does not overflow the screen anymore